iarsystems/bx-github-ci/README.md

 ```
 https://github.com/<username>/shr-private/settings/actions/add-new-runner
 ```

 For __Operating System__: select `Linux`

 For __Architecture__: select `x64`

 ## Setup the Self-hosted runner
 The __Project Manager__ should access the __Build-Server__ to perform the following setup:

 ### Install the IAR Build Tools for Linux
 Install the IAR Build Tools for Linux.

->:warning: Follow the instructions and recommendations of the product's User Guide that comes with the product.
+>:warning: Follow the instructions and recommendations of the User Guide that comes with the product.

 Additionally, it is possible to add the __IAR Build Tools__ directories containing the executables to the search `PATH`, so they can be executed from anywhere.
 For example, paste the snippet below to the user's `$HOME/.profile` (or else the `$HOME/.bashrc`) file: